Warm upYou can download this information in Word and PDF formats

 Now go the other way.
 Take your elbows slowly forward, then up, then back, and then return to your starting position.
 Keep going, making the circles bigger and bigger.

 Let your arms fall down on either side of your wheelchair, and feel their weight as you remember to keep breathing.
-Now feel your arms become lighter, and stretch them out.
+Now let your hands go floppy and try to shake them off your wrists.

 Time to move!